 Amie Maciszewski/Sangeet Millennium

-Sitarist Amie Maciszewski is an award-winning artist and educator.
-Audiences describe Amie's classical sitar/tabla and Indo-jazz fusion ensemble performances as "stunning" and “amazing.”
-Her Sangeet Millennium Ensemble (Texas Top Ten award, 2008 and 2011 Austin Chronicle polls) seamlessly blends traditional Indian melodies with jazz/world grooves, creating an ever-evolving boundary-defying sound.
+Sitarist Dr. Amie Maciszewski is an international award-winning performer/ensemble leader, teaching artist and educator.
+Audiences describe Amie's classical sitar/tabla and Indo-jazz fusion ensemble performances as "stunning" and "elegantly vibrant.”
+Her Sangeet Millennium Ensemble (Texas Top Ten award, 2008 and 2011, Austin Chronicle) seamlessly traverses boundaries between traditional South Asian melodies with jazz/world grooves, creating an ever-evolving sound.
 Passionate about sharing North Indian music culture, Amie has traveled three continents completing artist residencies, hosting recitals, and conducting lectures on Hindustani music.
-She also conducts dynamic all-ages workshops on classical, folk, and world fusion.
-Amie’s musical credits include four CDs and a number of independent films.
-Programs include: (1) Sangeet, the Classical Music of India- sitar and tabla performance, other instruments and/or voice optional; (2) Songs & Colors of the Seasons- multimedia performance showcasing music & visual imagery celebrating North Indian seasonal festival/s; (3) Collaborative multimedia and/or multidisciplinary theme performance/installations exploring various topics such as women in contemporary South Asian music, dance, and film; (4) Sangeet Millennium Ensemble's Indo-Jazz Grooves- traditional & original material performed on sitar, saxophone, & tabla (vocal, bass optional).
-Photo by Ed Lehmann.
+She also leads dynamic all-ages workshops on South Asian classical and folk music (sometimes with dance included) and world fusion music.
+Amie’s musical credits include five CDs and several independent films and theater productions.
+Programs include: (1) Sangeet, the Classical Music of India- sitar and tabla performance, other instruments and/or voice optional; (2) Songs & Colors of the Seasons- multimedia performance showcasing music & visual imagery celebrating North Indian seasonal festival/s; (3) Collaborative multimedia and/or multidisciplinary theme performance/installations exploring various topics such as women as bearers of light, global sisterhood, world music for world peace, etc.; (4) Sangeet Millennium Ensemble's Indo-Jazz Grooves- traditional & original material performed on sitar, saxophone, & tabla (vocal, bass optional).
+Photo by Kris Hundt.

 327 S. Edgefield Ave.

 Dallas, TX 75208